oska874/process-scheduling-in-linux/chapter1.md

 * share CPU equally among all currently running processes
 * pick appropriate process to run next if required, considering scheduling class/policy and process priorities
 * balance processes between multiple cores in SMP systems

+## 1.2 Linux Processes/Threads

+Processes in Linux are a group of threads that share a thread group ID (TGID) and whatever resources necessary and does not differentiate between the two.
+The kernel schedules individual threads, not processes.
+Therefore, the term “task” will be used for the remainder of the document to refer to a thread.

+task_struct (include/linux/sched.h) is the data structure used in Linux that contains all the information about a specific task.